2000 Summer Paralympics medal table

 There were numerous athletes who contributed multiple medals to their national tally.
 In the pool these included Béatrice Hess of France who won seven golds, Mayumi Narita of Japan who won six golds and a silver, Siobhan Paton of Australia who won six golds in individual events, and Stéphanie Dixon of Canada and Hong Yan Zhu of China who each won five golds.
 On the track Tim Sullivan of Australia won five golds, and Tanni Grey-Thompson of Great Britain won four.

 Medal table

 The ranking in this table is based on information provided by the IPC and is consistent with IPC convention in its published medal tables.
 By default, the table is ordered by the number of gold medals the athletes from a nation have won (in this context, a "nation" is an entity represented by a National Paralympic Committee).
-The number of silver medals is taken into consideration next and then the number of bronze medals.
-If nations are still tied, equal ranking is given and they are listed alphabetically by IPC country code.
+The number of silver medals is next considered, followed by the number of bronze medals.
+If nations remain tied, they are ranked equally and listed alphabetically by IPC country code.